-You keep hearing about that amazing memoir everyone’s reading, that book at the top of the New York Times bestseller list for months now, but you really don’t want to read it.
+You keep hearing about that amazing memoir everyone’s reading, that book at the top of the New York Times bestseller list for months now.
+But you really don’t want to read it.
 Best-selling memoirs can throw you off track with your own writing.

 Sound like you?

-All artists have mentors.
+Artists have mentors.
 Painters visit museums and art galleries to learn from other painters, musicians listen to esteemed musicians.
 As writers, some of your best mentors are successful writers in your genre.